-Python takes only 2.49% of the market, which is 7% less than the Java’s share.
+Python takes only 2.49% of the market, which is 7% less than Java's share.
 There are 74,252 companies that prefer Python.
-It is circulated in the United States (32,396), United Kingdom (4,938) and Cana (3,372).
+It is circulated in the United States (32,396), United Kingdom (4,938), and Canada (3,372).
 And just like Java, it is popular in the Computer Software area, but not that popular in the Information technology and services.

 Job Market & Salaries

 According to UpWork.com, the situation of the job market is looks like that (at the time of writing this article):

 $1,000 - $5,000

 (62,520 independent freelancers \ 2,151 agencies)

 $10 and below